nicferrier/npm-dom-cache/READMY-EXTENDING-WEBDEV-WITH-DOMCACHE.md

 is no way to alter or influence this behaviour.

-Form.Fetch still has difficulties for practical Form handling, so `Form.fetch` can also take several document type handlers which will be executed depending on the response's `content-type`.
+Form.go still has difficulties for practical Form handling, so `Form.go` can also take several document type handlers which will be executed depending on the response's `content-type`.

 For example, if the response content is an HTML or XML document, consider the following document excerpt: